Best Head Torch for Work

 Accordingly, many hunters and survival experts prefer to use a dim, red light (below 650 nanometres).

-When set to ‘flash’ mode, a red light can also be a highly effective distress signal.
+When set to ‘flash’ mode, a red light mode can also be a highly effective distress signal.
 Many places in both the Lake and Peak District will dispatch recue teams the moment a red flashing light is spotted on the horizon.

 A red light, however, is not especially good for spotting details – and is horrible for reading as a result.
 Green light can be conducive to reading and spotting details, as well as being used for night vision technology, so it has many proponents as well.
 However, the human eye is a lot more sensitive to green than it is to red, meaning that red still works better for most people.